-Laminate flooring and water have a complicated relationship.
-A number of floor coverings are considered impervious to water, such as ceramic or porcelain tile, luxury vinyl plank, sheet vinyl.
-At the other end of the spectrum are floors like solid hardwood, bamboo, and engineered wood that you may want to think long and hard about prior to laying in a full bathroom next to a shower or bathtub.
+Laminate flooring and water do not mix.
+A number of floor coverings are considered impervious to water, such as ceramic or porcelain tile, luxury vinyl plank flooring, and especially sheet vinyl flooring.
+At the other end of the spectrum are floors like solid hardwood, bamboo, and engineered wood that you may want to think long and hard about prior to laying in a full bathroom with a shower or bathtub.

-Laminate flooring can go in either direction.
-If inexpertly installed, it will be a disaster in high-moisture environments....
-If installed according to manufacturer instructions, it has a decent chance of standing up against water.
+Laminate flooring falls in the latter camp.
+If inexpertly installed, laminate flooring will be a disaster in high-moisture environments.
+If installed according to manufacturer instructions, laminate flooring has, at least, a decent chance of standing up against the water.

 01 of 04

-- Mop standing water quickly, as water can migrate into laminate's seams.
-Edge areas of laminate are more of a problem, since edges are cut and exposed.
+Mop up standing water quickly, as water can migrate into laminate's seams.
+The edge areas of the laminate are more of a problem since edges are cut and exposed.
 If the water has reached edge areas or open seams, thoroughly extract the water with a wet-dry vacuum.

-- If you install in a full bathroom, you must take the precautions given by most laminate... manufacturers.
-Installation in guest or half bathrooms without precautions is acceptable because water is not prevalent.
-These rooms do not have bathing facilities.
-The only areas of concern would be around the toilet and below the sink.
-If at all possible, though, install according to manufacturer's set of precautions.
+If you install the laminate flooring in a full bathroom, you must take extreme precautions given by laminate manufacturers.
+Installation in guest or half bathrooms without precautions is acceptable because water is not prevalent as in rooms with bathing facilities.
+In these rooms, the main areas of concern would be around the toilet and below the sink.

 02 of 04